-- The best card trick books for beginner magicians
+- The best card magic books for beginner magicians.

-- The best card trick books for intermediate magicians
+- The best card magic books for intermediate and advanced magicians.

-- The best card trick books for advanced magicians
+- The best card magic book for memorised deck magic.

 This is the best beginner book on the list if you’re picking a book to get your kids started with.

 This book breaks the stereotype of magic books being old and boring (Royal Road To Card Magic cough cough), and Joshua Jay’s book is anything but.
 It’s a fun, and entertaining book which teaches some cool magic tricks.